 I would have to say composition is the most important element - without good composition an image falls apart

-Finally, towards the end of 1999, with a career in commercial art and illustration spanning forty years, Greg finally made the decision to live the dream of every commercial illustrator and do a painting just for himself.
-After considerable thought Greg made the decision to combine the two greatest loves of his life, Art and Women.
-This resulted in not just one painting but an entire series of paintings - American Beauties.
+Towards the end of 1999, with a career in commercial art and illustration spanning forty years, Greg finally made the decision to live the dream of every commercial illustrator and do a painting just for himself.
+After considerable thought Greg made the decision to combine the two greatest loves of his life, art and women.
+This resulted in not just one painting but an entire series of paintings, his American Beauties.